jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 RUN --mount=type=secret,id=docker_password,uid=1001 cat /run/secrets/docker_password | docker login --username $DOCKER_USER --password-stdin
 ```

-The final piece is just running `cat` with `busybox`
+& TODO write this

 ```
-# Using cat with busybox will keep the container running
+# Using cat will keep the container running
 CMD ["cat"]
 ```

-To build the image we need to instruct Docker that we're using BuildKit and supply the secrets we referenced in the `Dockerfile`.
-Don't forget to replace `your_docker_username` with your actual Docker username!
+The final piece of the `Dockerfile` is the command, which is `cat` for the sole purpose of keeping the container running for this demo.
+Now that we've covered the contents of the `Dockerfile`, the next step is to build the image.

 ```
 $ DOCKER_BUILDKIT=1 docker build -t alpine_docker_pass --secret id=gpg_password,src=gpg_password.txt --secret id=docker_password,src=docker_password.txt --build-arg DOCKER_USER=your_docker_username .
 ```

-That wraps up everything you need to need to know
+Lets do another breakdown.

+`DOCKER_BUILDKIT=1` is the instruction to enable BuildKit.

+`docker build -t alpine_docker_pass` is the standard `docker build` and tagging the image as `alpine_docker_pass`.

+`--secret id=gpg_password,src=gpg_password.txt` and `--secret id=docker_password,src=docker_password.txt` are our BuildKit enabled parameters to mount text files as secrets in the image.

+`--build-arg DOCKER_USER=your_docker_username` is setting our build argument for `DOCKER_USER`.
+Don't forget to replace `your_docker_username` with your actual Docker username!

+`.` finally the lonesome dot to instruct `docker build` to run in the current working directory.

 ```
 bash-5.0$ docker login